-You have a vision for your future, and you’re willing to work to achieve it.
-Strayer’s MBA degree complements and enhances your commitment.
-Learn how to work across business functions, manage people and assets, and apply critical thinking to complex resource and economic challenges.
+You have a vision of your future, and you’re willing to work to achieve it.
+Now you can make it come true faster with the Strayer MBA.
+This 10-course program teaches you how to work across business functions, manage people and assets, and apply critical thinking to complex resource and economic challenges.

 This is more than just an advanced degree.
-The Strayer business management program teaches you to lead with tenacity, whether that means stepping into an executive position in your current company or industry, or starting your own business.
+Earning your MBA from Strayer’s business program teaches you to lead with tenacity.

 A Strayer Master’s Degree in Business Administration helps you build your leadership skills in the business area of your choice.
 Each one of our business management majors will help you sharpen your skills in strategic analysis, learn how to build functional business areas to achieve organizational goals, develop your own leadership style and understand today’s complex and globally intertwined business environment.
 Whether you pursue an online MBA, an on campus option or a mix of both, you can create a program that works with your busy schedule.